Computation of Maximal Determinants of Binary Circulant Matrices: Acknowledgements

 \section{Acknowledgements}

-We thank J\"org Arndt for correcting our terminology, Alex Arkhipov for his helpful comments about Hadamard matrices with circulant cores and related group theory, and the authors of Magma~\cite{Magma1} and GMP~\cite{GMP} for their invaluable software.
-An anonymous referee helped us to clarify several points in \S\ref{sec:Lyndon} and \S\ref{sec:parallel}.
+We thank J\"org Arndt for his comments on a draft of this document, Alex Arkhipov for his helpful comments about Hadamard matrices with circulant cores and related group theory, and the authors of Magma~\cite{Magma1} and GMP~\cite{GMP} for their excellent software.
 Computing resources were provided by the Australian National University and the University of Newcastle (Australia).
 The first author was supported in part by Australian Research Council grant DP140101417.

 [3]